Bernardbrains/portfolio/README.md

 ## Technologies Used
 HTML and CSS
 ## Support and contact details
-incase of any issues or security vulnerabilities contact me @ bernardmuiruri207@gmail.com
+click on this link to access my webpage https://bernardbrains.github.io/portfolio/ incase of any issues or security vulnerabilities contact me @ bernardmuiruri207@gmail.com
 ### License
 This web app is open sourced and licensed under MIT licensing